Tip: how to create workwear looks in summer?

 Whether it's ripstop, chambray, unlined nylon, or linen canvas, if the MA1 is good for Steve McQueen, it's good for you.

-Finally, a little thought of Benoit and his beloved mid-layer.
+Finally, a little thought for Benoit and his beloved mid-layer.
 A cotton vest or one made from a more insulating material can definitely be considered when the humidity drops or to manage transport that is a little too air-conditioned.

 Accessories with style